brettz9/webappfind/README-old.md

 - LOOK AT old-\* folders for deleted info!!!

+1. Document usage of putting in dock for dragging files onto it
+1. Search through code for "Todo"

 # Comparison to other standards and tools

 ## Comparison with similar WebAPI work